Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Allison had to clench her fists to stop her hands from shaking, and she had no idea how her voice hadn’t closed up into an emotional croak.
 She returned to the door and took a deep breath before turning around.
 “Don’t you think maybe I wanted a family I could love?” she asked.
 “You think I *wanted* to have to leave?
 I **wanted** parents who loved me...what I got was Jacob and Amanda Buehler.”

-“Allison, of *course* we loved you---” Amanda began.
+“Allison, of *course* we loved you - ” Amanda began.

 “Bullshit!”
 Allison spat.
 “You don’t love your kids, you love whatever makes you acceptable to your neighbors and your church.
 You didn’t really want a family, you just wanted to tick that box so folks would think well of you!”